Jhonysganzerla/Jhonysganzerla/README.md

 ### <div align="center">I'm Jhony, a full-time full-stack developer! 👨‍💻 Working since 2017 🚀</div>

-- 🔭 I’m currently working on Angular and Java projects
+- 🔭 I’m currently a working on Angular and Java projects

-- 🌱 I’m currently learning Flutter, Docker and Kubernetes
+- 🌱 I’m currently learning DevOps

 - ❓ Ask me about anything related to Java and related technologies